FennBoii/Roblox-Studio-RPC-Ver.-1.0/README.md

 VII.
 Install this plugin "https://www.roblox.com/library/6673560581/Roblox-Studio-RPC-Ver-1-0"

 VIII.
-Once you install it, allow it to access "localhost:52337" this will be used for communication from roblox studio and your command prompt.
+Once you install it, allow it to access "localhost:52337" this will be used for communication from roblox studio and your discord activity.
 (You may also go to localhost:52337 and watch as it sends a blank message to your discord game activity, to reset this just use ctrl+c and then run it again.)